9 things to do in Sydney

 "Hunter Valley is Australia's oldest wine region," says Leung.
 "Most vineyards are family-owned and very innovative, mostly focusing on small production.
 Wine is more personal here."

-Hot air balloon ride over Hunter Valley.
+Hot air balloon rides are a popular way to take in the Hunter Valley.

 Destination NSW